Seattle Protest Area Braces For Police Assault After Mayors Turnaround - UrduPoint

 Several women tried to tear down placards and paintings from the walls of the precinct in an apparent gesture of compliance with the authorities, others interfered and reinstated memorable decorations.

-Even protest leaders were unfamiliar with mayor's words that she would prefer a negotiated solution to a stand-off and will reach out to the CHOP.
+Lewis appears to be unaware of mayor's explanations that she would prefer a negotiated solution to a stand-off and will try to reach out to the CHOP.

 The Seattle police chief, Carmen Best, said that they would seek greater authorities to use force constrained by local court's order.
 A crackdown on CHOP was announced after after two shootings in the area or its immediate vicinity over the weekend which left one dead and two wounded.